KHBHH/python_exc/README.md

 # python_exc
-the list will be an input from the user
+the entries of the matrix will be an input from the user